 Parenting: If you are a parent, then you know that raising children is tough.
 It is important to remember that nobody ever does everything right every single time.
 Go ahead and repeat that last sentence to yourself.
 Trauma may seep into a mother’s eyes and make her feel that she is going to do something wrong.
 She may lack confidence in her ability as a parent.
 She may feel that she has to provide a “perfect” childhood for her children.

 Life is not perfect.
 Kids are not perfect.
 And there is no parent alive who is perfect.

 Outside relationships.
 We have to deal with the outside world to get through life.
 This includes our friends, extended family, co-workers, etc. But, unless we have voiced our trauma, no one in the outside world knows what we have been through.
 This can lead to some confusion.
 For example, what appears a normal situation to one person could cause a flood of emotions to someone with a traumatic past.
-If those around you aren’t aware of the past event, there are going to be some serious confusion.
+If those around you aren’t aware of the past event, there is going to be some serious confusion.
 What seems minor to someone could be life-changing to someone else.
-Your trauma will seep into the areas of your life that involves everyone around you.
+Your trauma will seep into the areas of your life that involve everyone around you.

 Yourself: It is crucial that you remember that no one else can love us if we don’t love ourselves.
 And, if we have no sense of self-love, then where does that leave us.?

 Trauma can leave your vision of yourself skewed and broken.
 It can seep into your body so deep that it grabs hold of your heart and your thoughts.
 But by slowly working on this area you can rebuild yourself and realize the strong, beautiful, and empowered person that you are.